Saviz-Mohammadi/CMPT_276_Group_14_Project/README.md

 3. Open Visual Studio Code and select the folder containing the root `CMakeLists.txt` file.
 4. Build, configure, and run the project.

+# Tutorials and documentations

+If you want to learn more about writing unit tests, then visit the official [Catch2 library documentation page](https://github.com/catchorg/Catch2/blob/devel/docs/tutorial.md#top).

 # License

 This project is licensed under the [MIT License](LICENSE).